panoply/esthetic/readme.md

 ### Format

-The format method returns a promise and is export on the default export.
-The function requires a `string` parameter be provided and accepts an optional second `rules` parameter.
-The format method also exposes 2 additional hook methods that will be invoked either before or after beautification and an additional `stats` getter which returns some execution information pertaining to the process.
+The format method returns a promise and is exposed on the default export.
+The function requires a `string` parameter be passed and accepts an optional second `rules` parameter.
+The format method also exposes 2 additional _hook_ methods that can be invoked before or after beautification.
+An additional `stats` getter is also available which will return some execution information.

 ```typescript
 import prettify from "@liquify/prettify";